Miscellaneous MTA Common Questions for Manufacturers

 10. How can I get a copy of last year's return?

-12. I am a disregarded entity-manufacturing owner with neither a FEIN nor Wisconsin Tax Number.
-How do I file my M-Forms?
+11. I am a disregarded entity-manufacturing owner with neither a FEIN nor Wisconsin Tax Number.
+How do I file my M-form?

-15. Is there a transition period for filers to become accustomed to this new process/system?
-Is there a way to ‘opt out’ of electronically filing an M-Form and file on paper?
+13. Is there a way to ‘opt out’ of e-filing an M-R form and file on paper?

 Accounting Firms / Third Party Preparers